Standard

 resistance than an OEM or the PerTronix Coil.
 Using one of these could

 damage the Ignitor.
-Rule of thumb - for 8 cylinder applications the resistance in the coil circuit must be 1.5 ohms
+Rule of thumb - for 8 cylinder applications the

 minimum.
 For normal performance 6 cylinder and 4 cylinder applications the